timescale/docs.timescale.com-content/tutorials/analyze-cryptocurrency-data.md

 ### Step 3: Load the dataset into TimescaleDB [](timescaledbsection)

-To continue, you will want to [setup Timescale Cloud][timescale-cloud-install] or [install TimescaleDB locally][timescale-community-install].
+To proceed, be sure you have a [working installation of TimescaleDB][install-timescale].

 #### Setup our schema